Ran Tao

 Email: rantao16 [at] umd [dot] edu

 Hi!
 My name is Ran Tao (陶然).
-I am a final-year Ph.D. student in the Department of Mathematics at the University of Maryland, College Park.
-I’m fortunate to be advised by Yu Gu.
+From Aug 2025 to Dec 2025, I will be a postdoc in the pogram of Recent Trends in Stochastic Partial Differential Equations at Simons Laufer Mathematical Sciences Institute (SLMath).
+I got my Ph.D. from the University of Maryland, College Park in May 2025, where I was fortunate to be advised by Yu Gu.
 Before that, I got my B.S. degree from the School of Mathematical Sciences at Fudan University in 2019.

 My research focuses on probability and stochastic analysis, with their applications to statistical physics.
 I work on topics including stochastic partial differential equations, interacting particle systems, and Malliavin calculus.